osisoft/OMF-Developer-Companion-Guide/docs/OMF_Msg_Types.rst

 | description    | String      | Optional      | Optional description for the Property.                        |
 +----------------+-------------+---------------+---------------------------------------------------------------+

 Note: PI Data Archive does not support ``Boolean`` data types.
-To overcome the limitation, you can use enumeration sets, specifying a set of two values.
+To overcome this limitation, you can use enumeration sets, specifying a set of two values.
 For example:

 ``“type”: “string”, “enum”: [“False”, “True”].``